Did you know that October is National Women in Business Month? In celebration of women entrepreneurs everywhere, we’ve created two awesome resources:

 Business Loans for Women: Where to Start

 If you’re considering applying for business loans for women, a good place to start is the Office of Women’s Business Ownership with the United States Small Business Administration (SBA).
-They oversee a network of Women’s Business Centers (WBCs) across the United States and provide training and counseling for women, particularly those who are economically or socially disadvantage.
+They oversee a network of Women’s Business Centers (WBCs) across the United States and provide training and counseling for women, particularly those who are economically or socially disadvantaged.
 They also provide assistance in applying for SBA backed loans.

 While the SBA doesn’t offer any specific loan programs for women, it’s one of the largest loan guarantors in the United States.
 This gives women-owned businesses the opportunity to apply with certified commercial lenders for loans backed by the government.
 And, many of these certified lenders do have special programs designed to help women-owned businesses.